BRT Collar Strategy

 What is a collar on BRT?

 A collar on BRT is the collar strategy applied to BRT (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With BRT stock trading near $14.25, the strikes shown on this page are snapped to the nearest listed BRT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BRT stock at $14.46 on the most recent close, the strikes shown on this page are snapped to the nearest listed BRT chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are BRT collar max profit and max loss calculated?